altocodenl/tagaway/readme.md

    - ms-pivup-metadata:  total ms for metadata check in POST /piv
    - ms-pivup-hash:      total ms for hash check in POST /piv
    - ms-pivup-fs:        total ms for FS operations in POST /piv
-   - ms-pivup-resize200: total ms for 200 resize operation in POST /piv
-   - ms-pivup-resize900: total ms for 900 resize operation in POST /piv
+   - ms-pivup-thumb:     total ms for thumbnail creation in POST /piv
    - ms-pivup-db:        total ms for info storage & DB processing in POST /piv
    - ms-video-convert:   total ms for non-mp4 to mp4 video conversion
    - ms-video-convert:FORMAT: total ms for non-mp4 (with format FORMAT, where format is `mov|avi|3gp`) to mp4 video conversion